GoogleCloudPlatform/document-ai-samples/incubator-tools/best-practices/utilities/README.md

 3. **File Listings**: Retrieve a list of all files (blobs) within a specified GCS bucket.
 4. **File Matching**: Compare files between two GCS buckets to identify similar filenames.
 5. **Document Conversion**: Download a file from GCS and convert it into a DocumentAI Document proto.
-6. **Blob Operations**: Easily copy blobs (files or objects) from one GCS bucket to another. and several other functions.
+6. **Blob Operations**: Easily copy blobs (files or objects) from one GCS bucket to another and several other functions.
+7. **Upload Blobs**: To upload json files to GCS Path

 ## Dependencies